kutinden/buyingacar/README.md

 2. Name-your-own-price emails ("what price will make you buy a car from us today" "what should I do to win your business"): reply with the price below the dealer cost from step 2, repeat the list of vehicle requirements in the reply email and repeat that you need their best OTD price breakdown.

-3. "We dont have this exact car, are you interested in another one which is similar" - do not reply anymore, save this contact for later, you will need it for trade-in negotiations or in case you decide to go with another color/trim (this is not recommended as it makes it harder to negotiate, but it is possible).
+3. "We don’t have this exact car, are you interested in another one which is similar" - do not reply anymore, save this contact for later, you will need it for trade-in negotiations or in case you decide to go with another color/trim (this is not recommended as it makes it harder to negotiate, but it is possible).

 4. Links to the web sites with "exclusive internet price" or just numbers listed in email without the price breakdown.
 Reply with thank-you email explaining that you actually want OTD price breakdown.
 You may need to do it several times.